Tennessee’s Statute of Limitations for Auto Accident Claims Is Just One Year

 After a crash, you probably have a lot on your mind.
 You and your loved ones may need medical care for serious injuries, which can include everything from prolonged stays in the hospital and even surgery to weeks or months of rehabilitation.
 In addition, you may be worried about when you’ll recover enough to go back to work and once again start earning the paychecks you and your family depend on.

 Lost in the midst of those concerns may be filing a compensation claim for your accident-related expenses.
 For many people, the full brunt of the costs associated with car crashes isn’t felt for many months.
 That can result in a delay when it comes to pursuing a settlement from the insurance company.
 However, waiting too long to file a claim can mean losing your chance to file one at all.
-When the statute of limitations for injury claims expires, you can no longer pursue compensation.
+When the statute of limitations for car accidents expires, you can no longer pursue compensation.

 At Ponce Law, our Nashville car accident attorneys want to help you get the money you deserve.
 However, we also need time to collect evidence and prepare your claim to the best of our ability—and that’s why calling us in the hours or days after the crash is important.
 Don’t wait to get the help you need—contact us now for a free consultation.